DevExpress/devextreme-demos/JSDemos/Demos/TextArea/Overview/description.md

 The TextArea stores the text in the [value](/Documentation/ApiReference/UI_Components/dxTextArea/Configuration/#value) property and updates it after the DOM event occurs.
 To specify which DOM event to use instead of the default *"change"* event, use the [valueChangeEvent](/Documentation/ApiReference/UI_Components/dxTextArea/Configuration/#valueChangeEvent) property.
 To handle the value change, use the TextArea's [onValueChanged](/Documentation/ApiReference/UI_Components/dxTextArea/Configuration/#onValueChanged) function.

-Try the functionality under the Event Handling and API demo section to see how it works in action.
+Change the text in the Event Handling and API section below to see how this feature works.
 Use the "Synchronize text areas" drop-down menu to select which event updates the read-only component's value: *"change"* or *"keyup"*.